ingridca8/Software-Engineer/python/Testing.md

     assert <condition>, 'Message if condition is not met'

 An assert statement is a quick and powerful way to verify that a program is in the correct state.
 They can be used to catch mistakes early and make sure we avoid any catastrophes.
-Let’s practice using assert to get a feel for automated testing!

-##
+## Unit Testing

+Assertion statements are a good start to ensuring our programs are being tested, but they don’t necessarily tell us what we should test.
+Generally, we can start by testing the smallest unit of a program.

+In programming, these types of individual tests are called unit tests.
+We can test a single unit of a program, such as a function, loop, or variable.
+A unit test validates a single behavior and will make sure all of the units of a program are functioning properly.

+Let’s say we wanted to test a single function (a single unit).
+To test a single function, we might create several test cases.
+A test case validates that a specific set of inputs produces an expected output for the unit we are trying to test.

+      # The unit we want to test
+      def times_ten(number):
+          return number * 10

+      # A unit test function with a single test case
+      def test_multiply_ten_by_zero():
+          assert times_ten(0) == 0, 'Expected times_ten(0) to return 0'

+We can create as many test cases as we see fit for a single unit, and we should try to test all the unique types of inputs our unit will work with.